tmkhmbt/foraging_turtle_analysis_with_SNPs/read_quality_filtering.md

-# Quality filtering of raw reads obtained my MIG-seq
+# Quality filtering of raw reads

 This is the first section to start the